 For tripod mounting, I suggest using a strong ball head (such as the Really Right Stuff BH-55 or Arca-Swiss Z1) with this lens.
 Much better (safer, easier) is to use a lens of this size on a gimbal style head such as the Wimberley WH-200-S Sidemount Head, Wimberley Tripod Head II, or Really Right Stuff PG-02.

-As first seen on the 400 IS II, the RF 400mm has a Kensington-type wire security lock under the tripod collar lock knob cap.
+As first seen on the 400 IS II, the RF 400 F2.8 has a Kensington-type wire security lock under the tripod collar lock knob cap.

-The included ET-155 (WIII) lens hood is nearly the same as the version II lens' ET-155(WII) lens hood, with the paint color being the primary difference.
-This hood is relatively rigid, rather light (9 oz, 255g), and huge, offering the lens element excellent protection from bright light, impact and the elements.
-While this hood is quite rugged, protect it as a replacement will cost as much as a rather nice lens.
+The included ET-155 (WIII) lens hood is nearly the same as the version II lens's ET-155(WII) lens hood, with the paint color being the primary difference.
+This hood is relatively rigid, rather light (9 oz, 255g), and huge, offering the frony lens element excellent protection from bright light, impact, and the elements.
+While this hood is quite rugged, protect it as a replacement will cost as much as a nice lens.

 The big lens hood is sometimes an issue from a space standpoint, including packing space and space on the sidelines or other events.
 For those circumstances, there is the optional Canon ET-155B Short Lens Hood.
 The price tag is substantial for this one also.